Professor John Connaughton: Connecting Industry and Academia

 Professor John Connaughton worked in the construction sector for over 30 years: his move into academia was motivated by his belief that connecting industry with academia is important for resolving global sector issues.

 Bringing industry and the University of Reading closer together

-John is now a Professor of Sustainable Construction and Head of Construction Management and Engineering at the University of Reading:
+John is now a Professor of Sustainable Systems in the Built Environment at the University of Reading:

 Unlocking the creative potential

 John has recently completed a research project helping to develop a unique insurance product that encourages innovation and creativity among design and construction teams:

 "When I was working in industry I recognised the need for more collaborative processes - the best construction projects consist of teams who work well together and I want to harness this.
 This new insurance product insures everybody on the project as a whole team, thus developing more team-based ownership of responsibilities, allowing the team to share collectively in both the risk and the reward of what they produce.
 This collaboration unlocks the creative potential of the team and helps create the freedom required to be innovative."

 "The University of Reading was the only academic partner in this research - we were involved from the very early stages and used an action research approach to work with the industry partners and the project client.
 It was very exciting seeing how the approach was adopted on a live project and I'm confident it will make a significant impact on how construction teams can work effectively together in the future."

 Research that influences teaching

 John's work on this new insurance product feeds directly into his teaching at Reading: